 But negative feedback, however hurtful, won’t give you a blanket ban from the whole company as long as it's deemed constructive.
 They might even be able to hire you again, just under a different boss.

 Where possible, request a letter of recommendation from your boss before you give your two weeks' notice and before your exit interview is scheduled.
 Ask your colleagues and connections in other departments for LinkedIn recommendations as well.
 Think of this as an insurance against your manager’s potential attempt to withhold your reference letter.
 While this is unlikely, you’ll feel more confident in the exit interview if you already have the references you’ll need.
 Here are some tutorials that can help your references write a recommendation:

 - CareersHow to Write an Excellent Letter of Recommendation (+Templates)Charley Mendoza

-- CareersHow to Write a Great LinkedIn Recommendation (+Helpful Examples)Charley Mendoza
+- CareersHow to Write a Great LinkedIn Recommendation (+Helpful Examples & Video)Charley Mendoza

 Getting your reference in advance doesn’t mean you can say anything and everything you want during the exit interview.
 You should still leave on a positive note for the sake of maintaining a good reputation among colleagues.

 Stick to facts and keep your opinions to yourself.
 If you firmly believe your manager isn’t doing a good job, cite specific examples to prove your point.
 If you think current procedures could be improved, explain why you think that and back up your points with suggestions or verifiable data.

 Common Exit Interview Questions & Answers